By: Susan Matesanz, MD & Marissa Di Giovine, MD, FAAP

 Seizures can be alarming.
 They are caused by surges in the brain's electrical activity and can cause a child to fall down and shake or twitch violently.
 Or, a child may suddenly become unresponsive during a trance-like staring spell.

-While this all sounds scary, the American Academy of Pediatrics wants parents to remember that seizures in children usually are not medical
+While this all sounds scary, keep in mind that seizures in children usually are not medical

 emergencies; the majority of seizures in children will end on their own within five minutes.

-Here are some first aid reminders should your child or a child in your care ever have a seizure:
+Here are some first aid reminders in case your child or a child in your care ever have a seizure:

 When should I call 911 for a child's seizure?